brave-experiments/QR-Nominal/README.md

 # Usage & support

-Currently support reading COBO qr codes
+Currently support reading COBO qr codes like ones in https://cobo.com/hardware-wallet/authentication - Tap Web Authentication

 More description to be followed...